Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Best Family-Friendly Hotel in Jiaoxi

-Chuang-tang Spring Spa Hotel (川湯春天旗艦館) (read reviews and see prices), which I described above as the newer location of our favorite spa in Jiaoxi, also looks to be an awesome place to stay with kids.
+Chuang-tang Spring Spa Hotel (川湯春天旗艦館) (see on Booking / Agoda / TripAdvisor), which I described above as the newer location of our favorite spa in Jiaoxi, also looks to be an awesome place to stay with kids.
 They’ve got a whole range of themed rooms for kids, not to mention you get access to one of the best and most kid-friendly hot springs in Jiaoxi.

 Best Jiaoxi Minzu (for big groups)